Mariners announce player development and minor league coaching staffs for the 2019 season

 - Manager: Austin Knight

-- Pitching Coach: Jose Amancio
+- Pitching coach: Jose Amancio

-- Hitting Coach:.
+- Hitting coach:.
 David Flores

 - Coach: Andy Bissell*